 Excessive strain on tendons can lead them to tear.
 Sports-related injuries and accidents are the most common causes of tendon tears.
 Rheumatoid arthritis can also lead to tendons rupturing and getting injured.
 Tendon injuries are predominantly internal injuries and the patient won’t realize the severity of the injury immediately.
-If you feel stabs of pain in your hand or forearm or you are unable to use your arm due to an injury, be sure to visit the Hand and Microsurgery Medical Group for a check-up.
+If you feel stabs of pain in your hand or forearm or you are unable to use your arm due to an injury, be sure to visit the top specialist in hand tendon treatment San Francisco has to offer.

 Causes of Tendon Injury

 Hand tendon injuries must be promptly treated to prevent long-term loss of function.
 Orthopedic hand specialist Leonard Gordon, MD, specializes in tendon surgery and offers treatment of hand injuries to residents of San Francisco, California, at Hand and Microsurgery Medical Group.

 The tendon repair surgery is performed for three reasons:

 - To retain/improve the range of movement and flexibility of the injured tendon.

 - To prevent excessive scarring and weakening of the tendon.

 - To prevent the onset of infection by removing any glass ,metal or plastic that may have lodged itself in the tendon due to an accident.

 Hands move because of the muscles in the forearms contract, and these muscles end in tendons that then connect to the bones of the wrist, hands and fingers.
 As the muscles contract and shorten, the tendons move the fingers or wrist.
 Each part that moves has a flexor and extensor tendon to bend or straighten the respective finger or wrist.
 Flexor tendon treatment in San Francisco is available and extremely effective.